Jump to FORT UTAH

 The writer is the author of Black Hawk's Mission of Peace Phillip B Gottfredson

-Battle Creek Canyon Massacre Pleasant Grove, Utah 1849
+Battle Creek Massacre

-The date was February 28, 1849, a year before the Fort Utah Massacre, A company of forty-four Mormon militia, under the leadership of Captain John Scott, left Salt Lake in pursuit of a so-called "renegade band of Indians" who, allegedly, had taken horses belonging to Brigham Young.
+The date was February 28, 1849, a year before the Fort Utah Massacre, A company of forty-four Mormon militia, under the leadership of Captain John Scott, left Salt Lake in pursuit of a so-called "renegade band of Indians" who, allegedly, had taken horses blonging to Brigham Young.
 According to reliable accounts, Brigham ordered Captain Scott and his men to find and punish the thieves.
-But before the troops reached the valley where members Timpanogos Tribe were camped, Captain Scott had received word from Brigham "three times," and that the horses had only been moved to a new pasture to graze and return to Salt Lake.
+But before the troops reached the valley where members Timpanogos Tribe were camped, Captain Scott had received word from Brigham "three times," that the horses had only been moved to a new pasture to graze and return to Salt Lake.
 Captain Scott ignored Brigham's order.

 Scott and his men met up on the Provo River with a Timpanogos man by the name of Little Chief, whose son led Scott to an encampment of Indians who allegedly had been doing some stealing.
 The Timpanogos says, "It seems unlikely that Little Chief or his son, back on the Provo River, would lead Scott to his own people unless they were being threatened."
 The trail took the company of soldiers to the mouth of a canyon above Pleasant Grove.